bitplane/bitplane.net/log/2026/05/rars/index.md

 occasions.
 Putting a comment in the source would have prevented this.

-Another thing, Claude's reviews, specially the UAT reviews, got deep into the details but missed the most obvious thing - that the UX was a terrible mass of machine readable noise.
+Another thing, Claude's reviews, specially the UAT reviews, got deep into the details but missed the most obvious thing - that the UX was a terrible blob of machine readable noise.
 It caught inconsistencies and errors, but until I specifically said "tell me why this is shit UX", it didn't recommend anything to do with that despite UX being the main goal.
 This applies to other areas too,